 Ireland is one of the most popular sport fishing destinations in Europe and with good reason, too.

-The country’s massive variety and quality of fishing has given the country an enviable reputation.
+The country’s massive variety and quality of fishing have given the country an enviable reputation.
 Ireland stretches just 500 kilometers in length and 300 kilometers in width, but with a ratio of 1:35 (water to land), it seems everywhere you turn, there’s an ideal location to be fished.

 The result is a fabulous mix of cold and warm water fish, capable of exciting both the specialist angler and casual fisherman on a family holiday.